Cartagena, Colombia - Things to Do in Cartagena

 Insider Tips

-Exchange money at official exchange houses in the Old Town for better rates than hotels or the airport, and always carry small bills as many vendors don't have change for large denominations
+Exchange money at casas de cambio in the city rather than the airport for better rates, and always carry small bills as many vendors can't break large denominations

 Explore Activities in Cartagena